ouspg/refhandler/backend/README.md

 1. Create login JSON payload `{"username": user_email,"password": user_password}`.
 Note the login credentials are `email:password`, but FastAPI security library uses Oauth2 password flow, which is why the payload key is `username` instead of `email`.
 2. POST the login payload to `/api/login/access-token`
-3. If login credentials are valid, the API generates and sends back a JWT token as a string.
+3. If login credentials are valid, the API sends back a JWT token as a string.
 Token is valid for 1 week (can be changed in [/backend/app/security.py](/backend/app/security.py)).
 4. Add the JWT token to API requests as a header: `Authorization: Bearer <token>`

 ### Default admin account

 The database is initialized with a default admin account.
-Credentials available in the [.env](.env) file.
+The credentials are defined in the [.env](.env) file.
 (Remember to change the default password before production use).

 ### /api/users

 🔒: requires valid access token
 🛠️: Admin accounts only

 - 🔒`GET /api/users/me` Get user information for the **currently authenticated user**